xbb66kw/Collaborative-Trees-Ensemble/README.md

 Additionally, it indicates that the interaction component in the Friedman regression model is not particularly strong (blue features have relatively stronger additive effects on the response).

-For simulation experiments demonstrating strong interaction effects and additional details of the network diagram, please refer to the research paper.
+For simulation experiments demonstrating strong interaction effects based on other models, and additional details of the network diagram, please refer to the research paper.

 ## Reference